timiwahalahti/kotivadelma/README.md

 Kotivadelma
 ========

 Kotivadelma is simple, lightweight, portable and easily customizable lobby information display system build with jQuery.
-It can be used at home, schools, in the workplace, public places and really anyplace where information needs to be displayed.
-Kotivadelma is designed to run in browser, so package installations is not needed.
+It can be used example at home, schools, in the workplace and public places.
+Kotivadelma is designed to run in browser, so no package installations needed.

 #### Kotivadelma shows
 * next public transport depatures from nearby stops